ME-ICA/ohbm-2024-multiecho/README.md

 - 2408: Individualised mapping of the language system using ultra high-field fMRI
 - 2410: Longitudinal iron in caudate related to control network connectivity and planning in older adults
 - 2453: Adults born via C-section have visual attention deficits and aberrant brain network connectivity

-## Presentations
-- Longitudinal iron in caudate related to control network connectivity and planning in older adults
-- Multimodal precision neuroimaging of the individual human brain at ultra-high field

-Both in Neuroscience Frontiers: Exploring Cognitive Dynamics and Brain Connectivity Monday, June 24, 2024: 5:45 PM - 7:00 PM